Qaraqter/simpletope/DOCUMENTATION.md

     </div>

 ## Feedback
-You can specify a feedback line with the current numbers of items shown, you can use `data-feeback` with the as value the text you want.
-You can use `{delta}` to get the total items.
+You can specify a feedback line with the current numbers of items shown, you can use `data-feeback` with the attribute value as the text you want.
+You can use the placeholder `{delta}` to get the total items in a number.

     <div class="feedback">
         <div data-feedback="Showing {delta} items" data-for-container="results"></div>